db23ai/Linux-configuration-troubleshooting/README.md

 Configure NFS Server and Client in Linux Server

--- Execute all steps using root user
+-- Run all steps using root user

 -- Install nfs-utils package